Overview of Mood Disorders

 Can mood disorders be prevented?

-At this time, there are no ways to prevent or reduce the incidence of mood disorders.
+At this time, there are no ways to prevent or reduce mood disorders.
+But early diagnosis

-However, early diagnosis and treatment can reduce the severity of symptoms, enhance
+and treatment can reduce the severity of symptoms.
+It can also enhance the person’s

-the person’s normal growth and development, and improve the quality of life of people
+normal growth and development, and improve their quality of life.
+If you or someone

 Key points about mood disorders